 where $d_q$ are the known elements of the dipole moment in the molecule-fixed frame.
-After computing $\expval{d_p}$, we can extract the projections in cartesian coordinates $(X,Y,Z)$ by using Eq.~(\ref{app:single;sub:sph;eq:v}).
+After computing $\expval{d_p}$, one can extract the projections in cartesian coordinates $(X,Y,Z)$ by using Eq.~(\ref{app:single;sub:sph;eq:v}).

-We show textbook examples~\cite{krems_molecules_2019,wall_simulating_2013} of the low-energy spectrum and dipole projection as a function of the external dc field in figure~\ref{app:single;sub:dc;fig:E_dZ}.
-We only highlight the lower-energy states for readability.
-As in the main text, we show examples for linear molecules, the oblate symmetric top CHF$_3$ and 1,2-propanediol.
+We show textbook examples~\cite{krems_molecules_2019,wall_simulating_2013} of the low-energy spectrum and dipole projection as a function of the external dc field in Fig.~\ref{app:single;sub:dc;fig:E_dZ}.
+Only the lower-energy states are highlighted for readability.
+As in the main text, we show examples for linear molecules, the oblate symmetric top CHF$_3$, and 1,2-propanediol.
 We choose a dc field $\bm{\mathcal{E}}=\mathcal{E}\bm{e}_Z$, and so the projection of the dipole moment is only finite on the $Z$-axis.
-However, we stress that for a single rotating molecule, the chosen direction of $\bm{\mathcal{E}}$ is arbitrary.
+However, for a single rotating molecule, the chosen direction of $\bm{\mathcal{E}}$ is arbitrary.

 We label the states as $\bar{j}_m$ for linear molecules (a), as $\bar{j}_{k,m}$ for symmetric molecules (b), and as $\bar{j}_{\bar{\tau},m}$ for asymmetric molecules (c), where $j$ is the eigenvalue of $\bm{J}^2$ for $\mathcal{E}=0$ and $\tau$ is the pseudo-quantum number relevant to asymmetric tops.
 Note that while $m$ remains conserved for finite electric fields, $\Hop_\mathrm{dc}$ couples states with different $j$~\cite{krems_molecules_2019}.